juliogomez/docker_cheatsheet/README.md

 docker rm -f myapp
 ```

-7.- Let's make it now available from the host by mapping ports, and test that it shows the internal IP address of the container.
+7.- Let's make the service now available from the host by mapping the cointainer port to the host port, and test that it shows the internal IP address of the container.

 ```
 docker run -d -p 8000:8000 --name myapp <your_docker_id>/containerip curl localhost:8000/cgi-bin/ip
 ```

-8.- Check the exposed port for the container.
+8.- Check the host exposed port mapped to the container one.

 ```
 docker port myapp